afifym/road_bump_detection/README.md

 # Road Bump Detection -- using a Deep Learning Model
+Detecting Bumps on Road Surfaces using an object detection model trained using the TF Object Detection API and inferenced on Jetson Nano Using TensorRT.
 ### Check the output of the object detection model here:
 https://www.youtube.com/watch?v=kqT52hL7pLM&feature=youtu.be